cjakabos/portfolio-web/README.md

 ```

 Runs the app in the production mode.\
 Open http://localhost:5001 to view it in your browser.
+For development mode check [instructions here](./frontend/cloudapp-shell/README.md#option-2-dev-mode).

 If everything is correctly started, you should see a login page with optional Dark Mode: